 Moving on, the handle features premium-grade cork, known for its superior sensitivity.
 Plus, the EVA foams are also present to maintain the comfort profile of the rod.
 This is where Cadence CR7B stands out as it checks both comfort and sensitivity which is not common in baitcasting rods.

 The guides featured in these rods are made up of stainless steel with silicon carbide inserts.
-These inserts are excellent at minimizing the friction between the line and the guides to ensure smooth cast.
-This essentially translates into better sensitivity which has a positive impact on the overall performance on the rods.
+These inserts are excellent at minimizing the friction between the line and the guides to ensure a smooth cast.
+This essentially translates into better sensitivity which has a positive impact on the overall performance of the rods.